Lupin Seed (Green Manure)

 Q. Could you tell me which species of lupin seed you are selling?

-A. According to our supplier it's a "narrow leaf albus lupin". (disclaimer: may change without notice)
+A. According to our supplier, it's a "narrow leaf albus lupin".
+(Disclaimer: May change without notice)

 A. According to our supplier, these lupins are the same type fed to horses.